EngBaz/Interactive-PDF-Chatbot/README.md

 * Semantic Search

-Semantic search is a more sophisticated approach to finding information than traditional keyword-based search.
-Instead of simply matching keywords, it tries to understand the underlying meaning and context of a search query and the documents being searched.
-This allows for more accurate and relevant search results.
+Semantic search is a more advanced way to find information.
+Unlike keyword search, which only looks for matching words, semantic search understands the meaning behind the words.
+This leads to better results.
+To do this, it measures how similar the search query is to the documents using scores.
+In this project, <code>cosine similarity</code> is used for this measurement.

 This project combines semantic and keyword search techniques using FAISS as a vectorstore.
-The Langchain <code>EnsembleRetriever</code> tool is used to integrate these two approaches, providing more comprehensive and accurate search results.
+The Langchain <code>EnsembleRetriever</code> tool is used to integrate these two approaches, providing more accurate search results.